PaddlePaddle/docs/docs/guides/build_model_en.md

 # Build the Model

 After creating dataset, you need to build your model.
 First, this tutorial introduces the APIs for building model in Paddle.Then introduces two methods of building models supported by Paddle, namely Sequential and SubClass.
-Finally, introduce paddle provides pre-trained models.
+Finally, introduce pre-trained models provided by paddle.

 # 1. paddle.nn